asterisk/testsuite/README.txt

              -> run-test
              -> test-config.yaml
              ...
+        /configs
+          -> asterisk.options.conf.inc
+          -> logger.conf
+          -> logger.general.conf.inc
+          ...

-        Finally, to have a test included in the test suite, it must be added to the "tests.yaml" file that lives in the tests directory.
+        To have a test included in the test suite, it must be added to the "tests.yaml" file that lives in the tests directory.
 This configuration file determines the order that the tests are considered for execution by the top level test suite application.

+        The purpose of the 'configs' directory is to define global settings for Asterisk.
+Tests will inherit these settings every time the testsuite creates sandbox instances of Asterisk.
+Additionally, tests have the ability to override these setting, however it is NOT recommended they do so.
+If you wanted to add a setting to logger.conf [logfiles], you could create a 'logger.logfiles.conf.inc' file for your test and the global Asterisk logger.conf will automatically include it.
+The filename convention is <asterisk module>.<category>.conf.inc.
+Again, settings in 'asterisk.options.conf.inc' would be included in asterisk.conf [options] category.

 b) Preconditions